stone-payments/ansible-mongodb/README.md

 Ansible role which manage [MongoDB](http://www.mongodb.org/)

 * Install and configure the MongoDB;
-* Provide hanlers for restart and reload;
+* Provide handlers for restart and reload;
 * Setup MMS authomation agent;

 #### Variables